cyrildever/feistel/README.md

 ```
 In that case, the number of rounds depends on the number of provided keys.

-Finally, you might want to use the latest cipher, providing true format-preserving encryption:
+Finally, you might want to use the latest cipher, providing true format-preserving encryption for strings:
 ```golang
 import "github.com/cyrildever/feistel/common/utils/hash"